RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 17. Why is Heap more advantageous than Stack?

-Heap and Stack both of them are part of memory and are often required for use in JAVA for multiple needs: But here what makes them incomparable:
+Ans:- Heap and Stack both of them are part of memory and are often required for use in JAVA for multiple needs this one of the most important data structures and algorithms interview questions: But here is what makes them incomparable:

 • Heap is quite flexible compared to stack because it can easily allocate and deallocate the memory space.